Frank-Mayer/yab/README.md

 Use Lua scripts to define specific actions and execute them from the command line.

-**Doesn't that already exist?**
+**Does that not already exist?**

 The build tools Bazel and Gradle served as an example.
 However, Gradle is only used in the Java ecosystem and Bazel is very complicated.
 Both use a domain-specific language, which complicates familiarization and makes it difficult to find help.

-Lua is a common and performant language that is used, for example, to configure Neovim.
+Lua is a common and performant language that is used, for example, to configure [Neovim](https://github.com/neovim) or build World of Warcraft Mods.

 Looking for an example configuration?
 Take a look at [this projects `.selene` folder](https://github.com/Frank-Mayer/selene/tree/main/.selene).